 The Doctor Can Learn About Your Health Status and History

-Your doctor may ask about the status of your health aside from the excess weight.
-Do you have any weight-related ailments, or obesity comorbidities, for example?
+Your doctor may ask about your health status aside from the excess weight.
+Do you have any weight-related ailments or obesity comorbidities, for example?
 Many patients report during their consultations that they experience type 2 diabetes, high blood pressure, sleep apnea, and osteoarthritis.
-In some cases, weight loss surgeries like the gastric sleeve can diminish or eliminate these ailments altogether.
-That’s in addition to helping you lose 50% to 80% of your excess weight.
+In some cases, weight loss surgeries like the gastric sleeve can diminish or eliminate these ailments.
+That’s also helping you lose 50% to 80% of your excess weight.

 You Can Learn More About the Safety of the Procedure and Risks

-The consultation also solves a number of issues for you.
-For one, you get to ask important questions about the procedure in question.
+The consultation also solves several issues for you.
+For one, you get to ask important questions about the procedure.
 You can ask if weight loss surgery is right for the level of obesity that you suffer from.
 You can ask about the safety of the procedures.
 Gastric sleeve, for instance, is very safe and carries the same level of risk as a standard procedure like laparoscopic gallbladder surgery.

 You Can Inquire About the Surgeon’s Experience and Training

 You can ask to read weight loss surgery testimonials from the doctor and view before and after photos from previous patients.
-Also, you can ask about the surgeon’s schooling and qualifications, and about the surgeon’s track record for performing your type of surgery.
+Also, you can ask about the surgeon’s schooling and qualifications and the surgeon’s track record for performing your type of surgery.

 To make for a memorable weight loss consultation, it’s recommended that you take some questions into the meeting with you.
-Keep them on your phone or on a notecard.
-You may find that you draw a blank once seated across from the bariatric surgeon.
-Knowing what you want to ask ahead of time can save time and help you yield the most value from the conversation.
+Keep them on your phone or a notecard.
+You may draw a blank once seated across from the bariatric surgeon.
+Knowing what you want to ask beforehand can save time and help you yield the most value from the conversation.